Menu

-Emotional Health & Mental Wellbeing Co-ordinator
+Emotional Health and Mental Wellbeing

-Emotional Health and Wellbeing at St Thomas’
+Emotional Health and Mental Wellbeing

 Over the course of their education, children spend over 7,800 hours at school.
 With such a huge amount of time spent in the classroom, schools provide an ideal environment for promoting good emotional wellbeing and identifying early behaviour changes and signs of mental distress.
 The social and emotional skills, knowledge and behaviours that young people learn in the classroom can help them to build resilience and set the pattern for how they will manage their mental health throughout their lives.
 Emotional wellbeing is a clear indicator of academic achievement, success and satisfaction in later life.
 Evidence shows that mental health and wellbeing programmes in schools, can lead to significant improvements in children’s mental health, and social and emotional skills.
 Wellbeing provision in schools can also lead to reductions in classroom misbehaviour and bullying.

 St Thomas’ CE Primary School actively values and supports pupils and staff on their journey to positive mental health.
 We aim to make a positive difference to pupils and staff mental health and wellbeing.
-As a school, we know that Wellbeing matters.
+As a school, we know that wellbeing matters.
 Looking after your own and your child’s mental health will have a positive impact on their wellbeing.

 This is a link to a short film about what the 5 Ways to Wellbeing mean to children, using their lives and their ideas.